cloudpilot-emu/cloudpilot-emu.github.io/embedded/README.md

-If your goal in embedding the emulatur is running a particular application, then you are better off preparing a pre-booted session in CloudpilotEmu and using that in the embedded emulator.
+If your goal in embedding the emulatur is running a particular application, then you are better off preparing a pre-booted session in CloudpilotEmu and using that with the embedded emulator.
+Note that you don't have to include all possible application that you might want to run in the session --- you can install the relevant applications after initializing the emulator (see below.)

 ## Installing and launching applications